 Disruptive Analysis believes WebRTC support will be built into over 6 billion devices by 2019.
 The general consensus seems to be that once hurdles are overcome this new technology could drive significant transformation in making collaborative tools accessible, available and easy to deploy.

-Orange Business Services provides a range of highly secure, powerful and tested solutions to boost collaboration and communications.
+Orange Business provides a range of highly secure, powerful and tested solutions to boost collaboration and communications.
 Read about how we enabled global customer experience specialist, Transcom’s business growth.

 I've been writing about technology for nearly 20 years, including editing industry magazines Connect and Communications International.
 In 2002 I co-founded Futurity Media with Anthony Plewes.
 My focus in Futurity Media is in emerging technologies, social media and future gazing.
 As a graduate of philosophy & science, I have studied futurology & foresight to the post-grad level.